 When I grow up, I want to be...

 Every child in Canada has a right to quality education, but for First Nations children, this right is not always upheld.
 Many First Nations young people do not get the same opportunities to learn or to achieve their dreams as others do because of inequities in First Nations education.

-Shannen Koostachin, founder of Shannen's Dream for safe and comfy schools, wanted all children to live their dreams.
-School is a Time for Dreams invites people from all over the country to support equity in education for First Nations and all young people in the country.
+Shannen Koostachin, founder of Shannen's Dream for safe and comfy schools, wanted all children to be able to live their dreams.
+School is a Time for Dreams invites people from all over the country to support equitable education for First Nations and all young people in the country.

 Ways to Participate (COVID-safe)

-- Promote Shannen’s belief that every kid deserves to live their dream with the "When I grow up, I want to be..." sheet (download below) and share it with others in your classroom or on Facebook, Twitter, and Instagram using the hashtags #ShannensDream #RêvedeShannen
+- Promote Shannen’s belief that every kid deserves to live their dream with the "When I grow up, I want to be..." sheet (download below).
+Share your dream with others in your classroom or on Facebook, Twitter, and Instagram using the hashtags #ShannensDream #RêvedeShannen.

 - Host a socially-distanced or virtual Shannen's Dream party.